-We are committed to working with women in the Oromo diaspora to acknowledge past trauma, embrace healing, build connections, and create systems and supports to effect change in our global and local communities.
+We are a 501(c)(3) nonprofit organization committed to working with women in the Oromo diaspora to acknowledge past trauma, embrace healing, build connections, and create systems and supports to effect change in our global and local communities.

 Rufo Jiru is the founder of Anole Sisters.
 This organization came about as a result of Rufo's observations of the past trauma affecting her community, and the lack of resources available to women in particular.
 She felt moved to build connections and community for Oromo women to provide sister-to-sister support.